ball6847/kafka-topic-creator/README.md

 Then edit `.env` with your Kafka configuration.
 The application supports both `.env` files and environment variables, with environment variables taking precedence.

+### Security and SSL

+The tool automatically detects when to use SSL based on the server URL:
+- Confluent Cloud servers (containing "confluent.cloud") use SASL_SSL
+- Port 9092 connections attempt SSL first
+- Falls back to PLAINTEXT for local development

+When authentication credentials are provided, the tool uses SASL authentication.

 ## How it works

 The tool follows a clean architecture pattern:

 1. **Configuration Loading** - Loads config from .env file and environment variables
 2. **CLI Parsing** - Parses command-line flags for topic configuration
 3. **Config File Processing** - Reads and parses YAML configuration file
 4. **Dependency Setup** - Creates Kafka admin client and topic manager
 5. **Action Execution** - Creates topics using dependency injection